 Narcissistic people fill their human needs in a negative, quick fix and sometimes violent ways.
 They feel significant, certainty and connection when they are threatening others.

 Even if we were around a narcissist where those around us sensed something wasn’t quite right with them, they told us to leave.
 As we could see the good side of the narcissistic person, now it could very well be the gaslighting and blame-shifting that makes us blame ourselves.
-Still, we are aware and open to our own insecurities, vulnerabilities, faults and flaws, as we understand that we are not perfect as most of us are all imperfectly perfect in our own right, we simply care for others want to help those, want to understand more about them, don’t want to quit, until we’ve exhausted every single option to change, then and only then can we walk away and bolt the door shut to the past.
-Begin to learn more about ourselves, within ourselves of who we are, who we want to be, what makes us work, what makes us and others do what they do, feel how they feel, care on a deep level and learn to help ourselves first then those who want to be helped, and walk away from those who just seek to destroy others.
+Still, we are aware and open to our own insecurities, vulnerabilities, faults and flaws, as we understand that we are not perfect as most of us are all imperfectly perfect in our own right.
+We simply care for others, want to help those, want to understand more about them, and don’t want to quit until we’ve exhausted every single option to change.
+Then and only then can we walk away and bolt the door shut to the past.
+Begin to learn more about ourselves, within ourselves of, who we are, who we want to be, what makes us work, what makes us and others do what they do, feel how they feel, care on a deep level and learn to help ourselves first then those who want to be helped, and walk away from those who just seek to destroy others.

-We have a great view of perceptions and can see others ideas, viewpoints.
-A narcissistic person can only see their own, whereas we are open to ideas and taking on board other peoples points of view.
+We have a great view of perceptions and can see others’ ideas and viewpoints.
+A narcissistic person can only see their own, whereas we are open to ideas and taking on board other people’s points of view.